thetechnick/vedette/docs/concept.md

 Vedette will automatically add needed mounts and env vars to consume the `Secrets`, `ConfigMaps`, etc that the Claim is providing and a controller will automatically update your deployment if the Claim itself is updated.

-For the `CapabilityClaim` above, it will look like this:
+For the `InterfaceClaim` above, it will look like this:

 ```yaml
 apiVersion: apps/v1